 These data were collected as part of a validation study for the Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E).
 AMSR-E is a mission instrument launched aboard NASA's Aqua Satellite on 04 May 2002.
 AMSR-E validation studies linked to SMEX are designed to evaluate the accuracy of AMSR-E soil moisture data.
 Specific validation objectives include assessing and refining soil moisture algorithm performance; verifying soil moisture estimation accuracy; investigating the effects of vegetation, surface temperature, topography, and soil texture on soil moisture accuracy; and determining the regions that are useful for AMSR-E soil moisture measurements.

 Jackson, T. and M. Cosh.
 2003.
-SMEX02 ASTER Level 1B Data, Iowa.
-Boulder, CO, USA: National Snow and Ice Data Center.
-Digital media.
+SMEX02 ASTER Level 1B Data, Iowa. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Data format||Unsigned integer binary files with no header information.
 Data are scaled radiances (digital numbers (DN)).|

 |Spatial coverage and resolution||42°N, 93°W. VNIR resolution of 15 m, SWIR resolution of 30 m, and TIR resolution of 90 m.|

 |Tools for accessing data||Open these files in an appropriate image processing or image viewing application.|

 mm = month, dd = day, yyyy = year, xx(x) = band number.

 |File size||SWIR files are 13.5 MB, TIR files are 1.5 MB, and VNIR files are 54.1 MB.|

 |Procedures for obtaining data||Data are available via FTP.|